kovidomi/Zoo-App/README.md

 # ZOO APP
-Spring Boot backend for login, REST and CRUD
+Partially finished Spring Boot backend for login, REST and CRUD

 Import postgres database from the database folder.<br>
 DB contains an administrator and a guest account.